 The Portland Timbers must now prepare to defend themselves against a lawsuit filed by former player Eddie Johnson, who alleges that the team and the medical personnel committed an act of negligence when they allowed Johnson to return to the field after he suffered from various head injuries.
 In the initial complaint that Johnson filed, he sought almost $10 million in damages.
 Johnson’s complaint was first filed in the Oregon State Court.

 The defendants named in Johnson’s suit include Peregrine Sports, the company that represents the Portland Timbers team, the Oregon Sports Medicine Association, Jonathan Greenleaf, who is the team’s physician, Nik Wald, the head athletic trainer, and James E. Bryan, who is a psychologist.
-According the complaint, all of the collective defendants held the responsibility of informing the player if the physical condition of the player will have any adverse effect on his health and/or performance, and if that condition can be made permanent with continued performance.
+According to the complaint, all of the collective defendants held the responsibility of informing the player if the physical condition of the player will have an adverse effect on his health and/or performance and if that condition can be made permanent with continued performance.

 Johnson first suffered his head injury, a concussion, on August 14, 2011.
 After the injury, he was deemed unfit to play for the rest of the season by the defendants.
 When the 2012 preseason arrived, Johnson claims he had not fully recovered from the injury and still suffered symptoms.
 However, despite the symptoms, Johnson was given permission to play for the 2012 preseason.
 Soon thereafter, Johnson claims he suffered yet another head injury, which put him out of soccer for good.